rblanchett/X_chromosome/README.md

-# Identification of parental origin of the X-chromosome in pediatric medulloblastoma
+# Image generation of methylation differences in the X chromosome

 ![CpGI methylation of X chromosome](images/X_cpgI_methylation.png)